HedgeWizardly/hedge-wizard-guide-to-the-realms/subclasses/Warrior of Mercury.md

 ## Level 6: On Your Left

-When an attack roll hits an ally and its damage includes Bludgeoning, Piercing, or Slashing damage, you can spend 1 Focus point to use your Deflect Attacks feature on that attack.
+When an attack roll hits an ally within 5 feet of you, you can spend 1 Focus point to use your Deflect Attacks feature on that attack as if you were the target.
+The attack must still meet the requirements of Deflect Attacks.

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2F3ornjYpj5imz9noa2c%2Fgiphy.gif&f=1&nofb=1&ipt=b0b59eff67ca7d5e6e62bb6d2e81781c0cb0f87d886ef1732e8bd0b50cbb7299" width="200px" />